Help us improve your experience.

 The buttons appear only if you have the required subscriptions.
 See Requirements.

 In the example below, the button is in the Off position, so all applications are included.
-Drag the button to the On position to show only your custom applications.
+If you drag the button to the On position, you'll see only your custom applications.

 Show Custom Apps Toggle Button